Low-depth simulations of fermionic systems on square-grid quantum hardware: Local fermion-to-qubit mappings for square qubit layouts

-where $p=\{p_1,p_2,...\}$ forms a closed path.
 The condition in Eq.~\ref{eq:cond3} is not generally fulfilled since most combinations for edge and vertex operators will create a non-trivial operator $S_p$ instead of the identity $\mathbb{1}$.
 However, one can solve this issue by initializing the quantum device in the common eigenspace $U=\bigcap_p U_p$ of each product's $+1$ eigenspace $U_p$ and thus $S_p\sim \mathbb{1}$.
+A standard way to do this \cite{Derby2020,Derby2021} consists of measuring the stabilisers $S_p$ at the beginning of each run and transform the state if it is not in the +1 eigenspace by implementing a 1-depth layer of single qubit gates based on the outcome of the stabilisers measurement.

+This measurement feedback loop is not always available in experiments.
+In that case, one can alternatively prepare the correct state in the +1 eigenspace of $S_p$ via unitary encoding using only quantum gates.
+We refer the reader to general strategies for implementing this approach for a given set of stabilisers whose depth is at worst $\mathcal{O}(n)$ for $n$ qubits \cite{Cleve1997, higgott2021optimal}.